Nanoonga/chtml-masonry/README.md

 CSS solutions to the masonry layout are fast, but they're fragile and nonobvious.
 Conventional JS solutions are slow, because they manipulate an already-rendered DOM in situ.

-Next to CSS, Computed HTML is the next-fastest layout strategy because (a) the browser's HTML interpreter is highly optimized for rendering DOMs from a stream of layout tags, (b) the attributes of every tag are known or computed in advance, therefore (c) the interpreter will never have to backtrack or repaint.
+After CSS, Computed HTML is the next-fastest layout strategy because (a) the browser's HTML interpreter is highly optimized for rendering DOMs from a stream of layout tags, and (b) the attributes of every tag are known or computed in advance, therefore (c) the interpreter will never have to backtrack or repaint.

 ### High Definition Displays

-Database images are downloaded at a multiple of the device pixel ratio if their width and height are large enough.
-This will show the sharpest renditions on all displays.
+Thumbnail images are fetched at a multiple of the device pixel ratio if their native width and height are large enough.
+This will show the sharpest rendition on all displays at all times.

+Whether thumbnail details are worth their own bandwidth on a device with a pixel ratio > 2 is philosophical.
+Such densities are the result of Google not establishing a universal high-density standard for Android devices comparable to Apple's Retina, and bitmap assets up to 3x are provisioned even if some devices from some vendors have a greater device pixel ratio than that.

 These listings demonstrate the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.